The sinus lift procedure.

 A) What is a Sinus Lift?

-The "sinus lift" is a bone-grafting procedure that's required when the quantity of bone found in a patient's upper jaw (in the region originally occupied by their bicuspid or molar teeth) is inadequate to accommodate the length of a dental implant.
+The “sinus lift” is a bone-grafting procedure that’s required when the volume of bone found in a patient’s upper jaw (in the region originally occupied by their bicuspid or molar teeth) is inadequate to accommodate the physical dimensions of a planned dental implant (length is usually the concern).

-- While the need for this procedure is not uncommon, not all implants placed in this region will require it.
+- While the need for this procedure is not uncommon, not all implants placed in a location previously occupied by upper molars or premolars will require it.

 Examples of when sinus-lift surgery is needed.

-There can be several reasons why the amount of bone found in a patient's upper jawbone might be insufficient to accommodate a dental implant.
+There can be several reasons why the volume of bone found in the posterior portion of a patient’s upper jaw might be insufficient to accommodate a dental implant.
+Some common ones include:

-They include damage to the bone due to a previous surgical procedure (like a difficult tooth extraction) or the effects of periodontal (gum) disease.
+- Other causes – Additional reasons include the removal of bone associated with previous surgical procedures (like a difficult tooth extraction).
+Or the loss of bone caused by periodontal (gum) disease.

-B) What does the sinus lift procedure do?
+B) What does the sinus lift procedure accomplish?

 C) How is the sinus lift procedure performed?